samlown/restfulness/README.md

  * Support for before and after filters in resources, although I'm slightly aprehensive about this.

 ## History

+### 0.2.7 - pending

+ * Avoid Rack Lint errors by not providing Content-Type or Length in empty responses.

 ### 0.2.6 - March 7, 2014